-The Monroe County Family Court Project has had three program components:
+In Monroe County, the Family Court has three program components:

 - I. The "one judge-one family" model allows the Court to bundle together related cases that involve children and their adult family members.
 This method of handling cases provides simplification of scheduling for the Court and the family.
 Family Court greatly improves judicial economy by reducing multiple court hearings involving the same family issues.
 Family members spend less time away from employment and school to attend court hearings.
-Managing a family's cases through a holistic approach promotes consistency in the determination of appropriate dispositional orders, including treatment and counseling, and provides a mechanism for ensuring compliance and early intervention in times of crisis. - II.
-Case Management: Complex and contentious divorce cases involving children can receive services through Family Court.
+Managing a family's cases through a holistic approach promotes consistency in the determination of appropriate dispositional orders, including treatment and counseling, and provides a mechanism for ensuring compliance and early intervention in times of crisis.
+At the end of the year 2007, one hundred and two families had been served under the one judge-one family model, with an average of three active cases per family. - II.
+Complex and contentious divorce cases involving children can receive services through Family Court.
 These are families who do not have active involvement in juvenile court, but need case management and service referral.
-The Family Court Coordinator works directly with these families to resolve their difficulties outside the courtroom, thereby reducing the number of court appearances required for these cases, and ensuring that family members receive services in a timely manner. - III.
-Mediation: The Family Court Mediation Clinic was created at the request of Judge Viola Taliaferro, Division VII.
+The Family Court Coordinator works directly with these families to resolve their difficulties outside the courtroom, thereby reducing the number of court appearances required for these cases, and ensuring that family members receive services in a timely manner.
+Forty-nine families have received case management services within this component of Family Court. - II.
+The Family Court Mediation Clinic was created at the request of Judge Viola Taliaferro, Division VII.
 In August, 2002, the Family Court Coordinator began working with the Child Advocacy Clinic of the Indiana University School of Law, and the Community Conflict Resolution Project (CCRP) to develop a method of resolving custody, visitation, and related disputes that arise within the context of paternity cases.
 It was envisioned that law students and other participants could be trained to provide mediation services on a volunteer basis in the paternity court.
 Implementation of the project began in January, 2003.
 This highly successful program expanded in August, 2003 to include divorce cases involving child custody and parenting time issues.
 Families are eligible to participate in the mediation clinic if they are unable to afford private mediation services.
 The collaborators in the development of the Mediation Clinic believe that the children affected by these cases will best be served by providing a forum for parents to actively negotiate parenting arrangements that protect the child's best interests.

-Alternative Dispute Resolution Fund Plan of the Monroe Circuit Court.
+In March of 2005, the Family Court Mediation Clinic implemented the Domestic Relations Alternative Dispute Resolution Fund Plan of the Monroe Circuit Court.
 This plan operates under the provisions of Indiana Code 33-23-6-1 to -4.
 An additional twenty-dollar filing fee is collected from parties filing petitions for legal separation, paternity, or dissolution of marriage.
 The fee is deposited into the alternative dispute resolution (ADR) fund and is used to foster domestic relations ADR services for litigants who have the least ability to pay.
 Litigants receiving services covered by the fund make a modest co-payment for the services based upon the litigant's ability to pay.